AbdulSattar29/DeepFake-Video-Detection-Using-Deep-Learning-Techniques/README.md

-This is a DeepFake Video Detection Project made using React for the frontend and Flask for the backend.
+We've created a DeepFake Detection system which intends to detect DeepFake videos using Deep Learning techniques like ResNext and LSTM.
+Also integrated the trained model with the Frontend UI which uses ReactJs and Backend uses Flask.